Massive open online course: Emergence of MOOC providers

-According to The New York Times, 2012 became "the year of the MOOC" as several well-financed providers, associated with top universities, emerged, including Coursera, Udacity, and edX.

-During a presentation at SXSWedu in early 2013, Instructure CEO Josh Coates suggested that MOOCs are in the midst of a hype cycle, with expectations undergoing wild swings.
-Dennis Yang, President of MOOC provider Udemy, later made the point in an article for The Huffington Post.

-Many universities scrambled to join in the "next big thing", as did more established online education service providers such as Blackboard Inc, in what has been called a "stampede".
-Dozens of universities in Canada, Mexico, Europe and Asia have announced partnerships with the large American MOOC providers.
-By early 2013, questions emerged about whether academia was "MOOC'd out".
-This trend was later confirmed in continuing analysis.

-The industry has an unusual structure, consisting of linked groups including MOOC providers, the larger non-profit sector, universities, related companies and venture capitalists.
+Since around the 2010's, the industry has an unusual structure, consisting of linked groups including MOOC providers, the larger non-profit sector, universities, related companies and venture capitalists.
 The Chronicle of Higher Education lists the major providers as the non-profits Khan Academy and edX, and the for-profits Udacity and Coursera.

 The larger non-profit organizations include the Bill & Melinda Gates Foundation, the MacArthur Foundation, the National Science Foundation, and the American Council on Education.
 University pioneers include Stanford, Harvard, MIT, the University of Pennsylvania, Caltech, the University of Texas at Austin, the University of California at Berkeley, and San Jose State University.
 Related companies investing in MOOCs include Google and educational publisher Pearson PLC.
 Venture capitalists include Kleiner Perkins Caufield & Byers, New Enterprise Associates and Andreessen Horowitz.

 In the fall of 2011, Stanford University launched three courses.
 The first of those courses was Introduction Into AI, launched by Sebastian Thrun and Peter Norvig.
 Enrollment quickly reached 160,000 students.
 The announcement was followed within weeks by the launch of two more MOOCs, by Andrew Ng and Jennifer Widom.
 Following the publicity and high enrollment numbers of these courses, Thrun started a company he named Udacity and Daphne Koller and Andrew Ng launched Coursera.